 - Fit the SVM model.
 This transformation finds the optimal boundary between the groups in multi-dimensional space using a subset of data points, such that the data points from different groups closest to the boundary have the maximum distance from each other (Figure 2).
 The appropriate number of hyperplanes is determined by cross-validation of SVM model performance.

 What does the data look like?
 The performance of the SVM model is evaluated using ROC curve analysis.
-Final SVM model results are represented as a table listing the selected biomarkers that classifies the groups from each other.
+Final SVM model results are represented as a table listing the selected biomarkers that classify the groups from each other.